 Congratulations on making it to the in-person harness test!
-This is the final step before receiving your Rover Now walker certification.
 In addition to re-watching the training videos, we recommend reading over these helpful guidelines for how to properly secure the most common collars and harnesses.
-In particular, potential walkers fail the head halter, front clip, and prong collars the most often, so it’s especially important to pay attention to the “Common Mistakes” portion in these tutorials.
+In particular, potential walkers fail the head halter, front clip, and prong collars the most often, so it’s especially important to pay attention to the “What to watch out for” portion in these tutorials.

-Because this is a test, the Rover representative will not be able to answer questions about the collar/harnesses, so if you need extra guidance, we recommend visiting your local friendly pet store to ask a sales associate.
+Because this is a test, the Harness Test Administrator will not be able to answer questions about the collar/harnesses, so if you need extra guidance, we recommend visiting your local friendly pet store to ask a sales associate.

 How to Put On a Head Halter